vatbub/HearingAidAndroid/README.md

 For `superpowered.dir`, please use `/` much like on Linux and Mac.
 This is due to `cmake` being weird.

 **Note:** All `:` must be escaped, i. e.
 Windows paths should start like this: `C:\path\\to\\sdk` or `D:\path/to/repo/root/Superpowered/`

+### Downloading the Superpowered sdk
+This project uses the superpowered sdk for fast audio processing.
+To download the sdk, you must run `./gradlew installSuperpowered cleanSuperpoweredDownload`.
+This will download, unzip and install the sdk.
+To uninstall the sdk again, run `gradlew deleteSuperpowered`.

 ### Why is the build so incredibly slow?
 To be honest, we don't know too much why.
 It's probably due to `cmake` taking ages to compile the C++ code.